bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 51°
-- Cloudy
+- Partly Cloudy
-- 85% humidity
+- 78% humidity
 - 8 mph wind
-- 100% cloud cover
+- 55% cloud cover
 - 64 AQI 🟨
 - 0.26 inches of rain in the past 24 hours
-- 0.33 inches of rain expected in the next 72 hours
+- 0.29 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>